Father's Day: Sudan

 In Sudan, Father's Day (عيد الأب), is celebrated on 21 June.

 Asian traditions

 Bangladesh

 In Bangladesh there is no historical tradition of celebrating Father's Day (Bengali/Bangla: বাবা/আব্বু দিবস, Baba/abbu dibosh) and has been popularized by Western influences in the country.
 It is celebrated on the third Sunday of June, and is not a public holiday.
 Father's Day was not very popular and had been made more widespread by the Millennial and Generation Z communities all over the country through social media in recent times.
 Even though many religious families do not celebrate it, it is more widespread than ever.

-There is a popular phrase used by many parents: "Every day is father's/mother's day, so you shall love your parents everyday."
-Most people just wish their father a happy father's day, but many people from big cities go to a restaurant to celebrate, and many even have cake.
-Many others cut the cake at home or order food online.
-Some children may give small gifts to their father.
+Cambodia

+In Cambodia, Father's Day is celebrated on the 15th of June.

 China

 In the People's Republic of China, there is no official Father's Day.
 Some people celebrate on the third Sunday of June, according to the tradition of the United States.
 Father's Day is also celebrated in the special administrative regions.
 In Hong Kong, it is celebrated on the third Sunday of June and is not a public holiday.
 In Macau, Father's Day (Dia do Pai) is celebrated on the third Sunday of June and is not a public holiday.